-If you’re new to Cambridge Technicals or haven’t offered any examined qualifications before, you'll need to complete the vocational centre approval form.
+The first step to offering Cambridge Technicals is to become an approved centre.
+For this, you'll need to complete the vocational centre approval form.

-If you’re already approved to offer external examinations through JCQ (or from a previous OCR inspection) and are currently approved for a subject in the 2012 suite, we'll automatically approve you for the same subject in the 2016 suite.
-There's no need to seek any additional approval.
+If you’re already approved to offer external examinations through JCQ (or from a previous OCR inspection) and are currently approved for a subject in the 2012 suite, you'll receive approval within five working days.

 Your Special Educational Needs Co-ordinator (SENCO) may need to apply for access arrangements.